 - write and defend a doctoral dissertation based on original research.

 Teaching experience (e.g. through teaching assistantships) will normally be part of the doctoral program for each student.

 The University has set the minimum required enrolment period for the Doctoral degree at six terms (two years) from completion of a Master's degree, and has set the maximum period for full time students as twelve terms (four years) from completion of the Master's degree, though time extensions may be granted.

 For further information regarding university regulations, see the Minimum Requirements for the PhD degree.

-Doctoral students in ERS are expected to define their own area of focus and research agenda, though in consultation with their advisors and other committee members.
+Doctoral students are expected to define their own area of focus and research agenda, though in consultation with their advisors and other committee members.

 Each student’s work in developing the dissertation proposal, conducting the research, and completing the dissertation will be done in close communication with the advisor and assisted by other members of his or her advisory committee.
 The advisory committee must be formed during the student’s first year in the program.